 The Luxury Autos segment in the United States is vast.
-It is straightforward in vision, complicated in execution.
-It’s a hit or miss market.
+It is straightforward in vision, and complicated in execution.
+It’s a hit-or-miss market.
 And this is made even more apparent by the fact that clearly, some companies are just untouchable by other companies in overall sales and in individual segments.

 Below this German pair are the mid-tier companies, which can be mid-tier for a multitude of reasons.
 However, the main three reasons I find for why these companies are mid-tier are:

 - They have a recognizable name, but no clear set-in-stone future

 - They are a niche type company that overall just will never rival the top two

 - To be taken seriously, they need to change brand awareness and perception and flesh out their lineups more.

 The Mid-Tier Brands